MapStory/mapstory/scripts/provision/README.md

 ### Basic deployment

 #### Windows
+1. Ensure shell scripts (roles/web/files/*.sh) are in unix format - GIT has not DOS linefed them or they will fail.
+[TODO test git settings to default to this]
 1. install VirtualBox
 1. install Vagrant
-1. `vagrant plugin install vagrant-guest_ansible
+1. `vagrant plugin install vagrant-guest_ansible`
-1. `vagrant up --no-provision` (this will take a while as it downloads ubuntu` **can this be run in a mode that doesnt provision - to get a chance to install the right version of ansible on the target machine?"
+1. `vagrant up --no-provision` (this will take a while as it downloads ubuntu)
+1. install ansible on target machine... actually to update it from 1.5 to 2.0+ which seems to work
-1. vagrant ssh
+  1. `vagrant ssh`
-1.1 sudo apt-get install software-properties-common 1.1 sudo apt-add-repository ppa:ansible/ansible
+  1. `sudo apt-get install software-properties-common`
+  1. `sudo apt-add-repository ppa:ansible/ansible`
-1.1 sudo apt-get install ansible
+  1. `sudo apt-get install ansible`
-1.1 exit
+  1. `exit`
-1. vagrant reload --provision **
+1. vagrant reload --provision

 #### linux:
 1. install VirtualBox